SEI-R-2-22/u2_lesson_group_git/README.md

 In actuality, we've been doing `git collaboration` all along!
 In the case of our homework, we've been using the `fork and pull request` method of collaboration.

 We'll be using the central repository `feature branch` method of collaboration for our group projects in this course.
 While this is the way we'll be collaborating in this course, there are other methods out there.
-Think of this method as our organization's style guide for collaboration.

 ---